KubeRocketCI/docs/docs/operator-guide/auth/keycloak.md

 ---
 title: "Install Keycloak"
-description: "Comprehensive guide on installing Keycloak within KubeRocketCI for robust identity and access management, including prerequisites and configuration steps."
+description: "Install Keycloak on Kubernetes and configure it with the EDP Keycloak Operator: PostgreSQL setup, Helm installation, and operator-managed realms."
 sidebar_label: "Install Keycloak"
 ---
 <!-- markdownlint-disable MD025 -->